renderpci/dedalo/docs/core/components/component_date.md

 ## Definition

-Component date manage any kind of dates in different modes.
+Component date manages any kind of dates in different modes.
 Data is non translatable and use `lg-nolan` to define his language.

 The component has 4 different modes: